bandelli/bandelli.github.io/_posts/2019-01-31-Installing-Docker-Linux-Xubuntu.md

 author: Mariana Martin
 ---

-Installing  the latest version of Docker CE (Community Edition) on Linux Xubuntu from their official repository
+Installing  the latest version of Docker CE (Community Edition) on Linux Xubuntu from their official repository.

 ---